Are you a homeowner or building manager?

 Key provisions: Refrigerant bans and equipment restrictions

-By January 1, 2034, New York will prohibit refrigerants with a GWP20 greater than 10 in residential and light commercial air conditioning and heat pump systems.
-This effectively eliminates A2L refrigerants.
+By January 1, 2034, New York will prohibit residential and light commercial air conditioning and heat pump systems using refrigerants with a GWP20 greater than 10.
+This effectively eliminates all residential and light commercial equipment on the market today, including newly-released A2L equipment.

-Nine years to transition: Contractors and manufacturers have less than a decade to identify, test, and implement alternative ultra-low GWP, highly flammable A3 refrigerants.
+Contractors and manufacturers have less than a decade to identify, test, and implement alternative ultra-low GWP equipment.
+The most likely alternatives are highly flammable A3 refrigerants, like R-290 (propane), which are not currently allowed in residential applications and will likely require dramatically different system design.

 Heat pump water heater ban: A misguided mandate